Lumi-supercomputer/lumi-userguide/docs/storage/object/index.md

-# LUMI-O: The Object Storage
+# Object storage - LUMI-O

 !!! warning
     This page is about a hardware partition that is not yet available.